khoadtang/vibereal/README.md

 - **Real-World E-commerce Hell**: A complete shopping platform with products, orders, carts, and users... all waiting to test your patience!
 - **Performance Metrics**: Watch in horror as simple queries take longer than your coffee break
-- **Interactive Challenges**: 10+ scenarios designed to make you question your career choices
 - **Before & After**: See your optimization magic work in real-time (or cry trying)
 - **Guided Solutions**: When you're ready to wave the white flag, we've got your back